Let us say it frankly: TMUX is a great console tool!

 I think could be really useful automatize this operation, so i want to share this simple code snippet, that could be appended to bash configuration file (.bashrc):

-tmux -2 attach-session -t $WHOAMI
+tmux -2 attach-session -t $WHOAMIelse

-tmux -2 new-session -s $WHOAMI
+tmux -2 new-session -s $WHOAMIfi

 fi

-The script simply attempts to discover a detached session and attach it, else create a new session.
+The script simply attempts to discover a detached session and attachit, else create a new session.

 That’s All!